 Here’s a video from our very first outreach in Jomalig Island.
 You can see other videos here.

 You can also check out our group Alon ng Pag-asa.
 We are open for volunteers and continually looking for kind-hearted individuals to provide supplies in our missions or help out in scouting for new beneficiaries and planning our itineraries.

-What do you think about this post?
+What do you think about voluntourism?
 Please share if you have any experience joining a voluntourism event here in the Philippines!